Are Alzheimer’s and sugar linked somehow? Read on to find out how excess sugar may increase your risk of dementia.

-One in ten people over age the age of 65 have Alzheimer’s—and those numbers are increasing.
-As the baby boomers age (the first generation with a high-sugar diet for most of their life), Alzheimer’s disease grows.
-Alzheimer’s includes problems with memory, judgment, and thinking.
+One in ten people over age the age of 65 have Alzheimers—and those numbers are increasing.
+As the baby boomers age (the first generation with a high sugar diet for most of their life) the more Alzheimer’s disease grows.
+From a science perspective, Alzheimer’s is typically seen via problems with memory, judgment, and thinking.

-Memory loss and dementia increase with Alzheimer’s, a result of your brain malfunctioning.
+Memory loss and dementia increases with Alzheimer’s and is a result of your brain malfunctioning.
 While there are some medications to help with symptoms, there is no cure.
-Genetics play a large factor in Alzheimer’s, but it seems that epigenetics (i.e. your diet and lifestyle) also play a major part in the disease’s development (5).
+Genetics play a large factor in Alzheimer’s, but it seems that epigenetics (i.e. your diet and lifestyle) also play a major part in the disease development (5).

-The most plausible theory claims Alzheimer’s comes when the amyloid precursor protein binds to a death receptor 6 (DR6) — often found in the affected brain areas (6).
+The most plausible theory describes Alzheimer’s deriving from the amyloid precursor protein binding to a death receptor 6 (DR6) — often found in the affected brain areas (6).

-Some experts believe that burning too much glucose may disrupt brain function.
+Some scientific experts believe that burning too much glucose may cause disruption in your brain.
 This is also why approaches like the UCLA Alzheimer’s study, where a lower-sugar diet was consumed, seem to work—at least so far.
-In fact, Alzheimer’s disease was named “type 3 diabetes” because the brain can produce insulin (8).
+In fact, Alzheimer’s disease was named “type 3 diabetes” because your brain can produce insulin, as well (8).
 The catch?
 Your brain cells need this insulin to survive.
 And if disruption occurs, your brain cells are at risk.